ChandraShekar805/Real-Time-Emotion-Detection/README.md

 # 🔍 Algorithm Overview
-Face Detection:
+1. Face Detection:

 Uses Haar Cascade Classifier to detect faces in frames.

-Preprocessing:
+2.Preprocessing:

 Detected faces are cropped, resized (48x48 pixels), and normalized.

-CNN Model for Emotion Classification:
+3.CNN Model for Emotion Classification:

-A deep Convolutional Neural Network (CNN) is trained to predict emotions.
+A deep Convolutional Neural Network (CNN) is trained to predict emotions. </br>
 It outputs softmax scores for seven emotion classes.

 Display Results:
 The emotion with the highest probability is displayed in real time on the screen.